jonas208/GradValley.jl/README.md

 model = SequentialContainer([feature_extractor, flatten, classifier])

 # feeding the network with some random data
+# after a model is initialized, its parameters are Float32 arrays by default, the input in the model must always be of the same element type!
+# you can change the device (CPU/GPU) and type of the model's parameters with the function module_to_eltype_device!
-input = rand(28, 28, 1, 32) # a batch of 32 images with one channel and a size of 28*28 pixels
+input = rand(Float32, 28, 28, 1, 32) # a batch of 32 images with one channel and a size of 28*28 pixels
 prediction = model(input) # layers and containers are callable, alternatively, you can call the forward function directly: forward(model, input)

 # choosing an optimizer for training